 Learn from Your International Student About How to Celebrate the Holiday

 Talk to your student to learn how they celebrate with friends and family back home.
 This is a great way to get students talking and show you appreciate their culture!
 You can also review our blogs about Lunar New Year traditions: “Chinese (Lunar) New Year Red Envelope Traditions and Meanings.”
 Ask the student what they would like their Lunar New Year to look like this year.
-Talk together about ways your host family could participate and make this an exciting and fun time for all.
+Discuss together ways your host family could participate and make this an exciting and fun time for all.
 Keep in mind that there are activities that are traditionally avoided in China during New Year’s Day which are considered unlucky or taboo.
 These unlucky activities include:

 - Sweeping or throwing out garbage

-- Using scissors, knives and other sharp things
+- Using scissors, knives, and other sharp things

 - Arguing, swearing